 The Pizza Oven adds a great flavour to social events.
 Groups are welcome to use the Pizza Oven during the warmer months.
 This needs to be pre-arranged, so that there is suitable wood and oven start-up times have been factored in to the meal planning.
-We do charge a small additonal fee for the use of the oven, to cover the cost of manuka (dead trees sawn and lugged out from the bush) and us starting up the oven in advance (if required).
+We do charge a small additional fee for the use of the oven, to cover the cost of the specific wood for the over, and us starting up the oven in advance (if required).
+Cost $35 incl gst.

 The basics of using the Oven

 - Oven takes 1 ½ hours from start-up to reach full cooking temperature of 350 degrees – so plan your fire starting back from that

 - Use the kindling in the basket and paper to start the fire at the mouth of the oven – door can be shut with vent open if you wish

 - Note handle on door getting very hot with fire at front – use oven mitt for your hands

 - Keep a close eye on fire for first ½ hour to ensure good start up and start adding Manuka kindling (below oven) to keep fire going

 - Once fire is well established this can be pushed back with “fire hook” tool, into the main part of the oven.
 Add more wood and check on it every 20mins or so (door can be shut – vent open) during the heating up process

 - Checking temperature when ready to cook – laser thermometer – do not point directly at fire, but at interior walls of oven – should be 320 – 350 deg